 The next step of the EICC program is validated supplier assessment through third party audits.
 ST prioritizes suppliers and subcontractors for audit based on purchase volume, localization and EICC SAQ results.

-is critical area of supply chain responsibility.
+Conflict free minerals is critical area of supply chain responsibility.
 ST manages this aspect by adopting and implementing the industry-wide EICC-GeSI initiative in areas of ST’s supply chain that are affected.

 2. Environment, health and safety

 ST requires all its suppliers and subcontractors to comply with our banned, exempted and declarable substances list.
 This specification is based on REACH, RoHS, standards and customer requirements and is updated on an annual basis.
 We perform detailed checks on each of our suppliers and request they formally certify their compliance with our requirements.
-For further information, please view the Chemical Management section
+For further information, please view the Chemical Management section of our website.

 We encourage suppliers and subcontractors to gain best practice certifications such as ISO 14001, EMAS and OHSAS 18001 to maintain performance and to provide evidence of effective environmental, health and safety management systems.